 • urinary continence.

-The 2020 Ten Summits Challenge is to raise awareness for MJD and people with disabilities in memory of my Mum who passed away in August 2018 from MJD at the age of 52.
-Mum was so proud of our efforts in the 2018 challenge which raised $27,121.41 for the MJD Foundation.
-The 2020 challenge means so much more to me.
-Mum saw a small amount of change from the awareness that we raised.
-But watching the suffering and hardships Mum and Dad went through, especially in the last year of her life, has given me a new drive to continue to raise awareness.
+The 2020 Ten Summits Challenge is to raise awareness for MJD and people with disabilities in memory of Bec's Mum, Julie Hickox who passed away in August 2018 from MJD at the age of 54.
+Julie was so proud of our efforts in the 2018 challenge which raised $27,121.41 for the MJD Foundation.
+The 2020 challenge means so much more to Bec and the team.
+Julie saw a small amount of change from the awareness that we raised.
+But watching the suffering and hardships Julie and her Husband Malcom went through, especially in the last year of her life, has given Bec a new drive to continue to raise awareness.

-The 2020 fundraising goal is $42,063.75 which was set by my Dad.
-He set this goal as this was the amount Mum was allocated by the NDIS for assistive technology but did not see a cent of.
-They applied for things such as modifications to Mum's wheelchair to support her changing posture, a personal pager so Mum could let Dad know when she needed him when he wasn't within earshot, and portable ramps to assist in accessing buildings that have steps.
+The 2020 fundraising goal is $42,063.75 which was set by Malcom.
+He set this goal as this was the amount Julie was allocated by the NDIS for assistive technology but did not see a cent of.
+Applications where made for items such as modifications to Julie's wheelchair to support her changing posture, a personal pager so Julie could let Malcom know when she needed him, and portable ramps to assist in accessing buildings that have steps.
 Unfortunately these applications were always waiting for "final approval".

 All the money raised from the Ten Summits Challenge is guaranteed to go to those who need it.